mtumilowicz/java12-fundamentals-hash-map-implementation-workshop/README.md

     * `null` value
     * note that there is no significant difference between getting key with null value and getting key that not exists
-1. drop or replace adding entry with the key that already exists in map?
+1. drop or replace entry with the key that already exists in map?
 1. `get` should return `Optional`?
 1. what to do in case of collision? list vs tree
     * any threshold?